emn178/jscrypto/docs/classic-scope.md

 Compatibility details:

-- Strict unpad validation matching online-tools behavior.
+- Strict unpad validation.
 - CryptoJS-compatible OpenSSL salt envelope.
 - KDF hashes are registry components. `@jscrypto/classic` does not register or bundle them by default; consumers can call `registerClassicHashes(registry)` from `@jscrypto/classic/hashes`, or register a custom `HashComponent` with `registry.useHash(...)`.
-- Text and file chunk flows should be considered before replacing online-tools integration.
+- Text and file chunk flows should be supported through the streaming transform APIs.

 ## Out of Scope First